mgeaghan-garvan/pipeline-docs/gatk-sv/README.md

 ### Stage 03: Train gCNV

-Simply select the new outlier-removed sample-set created following Stage 02 and start the run.
+Simply select the new outlier-removed sample-set created following stage 02 and start the run.

 ### Stage 04: Gather Batch Evidence

-Run using the same sample set as Stage 03. **Important:** ensure that the PED file is properly formatted and that the sample IDs recorded in it match the sample IDs in the Terra data table.
+Run using the same sample set as stage 03. **Important:** ensure that the PED file is properly formatted and that the sample IDs recorded in it match the sample IDs in the Terra data table.

 ### Stage 05: Cluster Batch

+Run using the same sample set as in stage 03 and stage 04.

 ### Stage 06: Filter Batch

+Run using the same sample set as in stages 03-05.

 #### 07a: Filter Batch Sites